PHPWord

 Ans:

-facial, chest, and pubic hair
+Growth of facial, chest, and pubic hair.

-due to voice box enlargement.
+Deepening of voice due to voice box enlargement.

-Increase in
+Increase in muscle mass and height.

-Testes start producing sperm
+Testes start producing sperm.

 8. What changes occur in girls during puberty?